South Korea: Etymology

 The name Korea is an exonym derived from the historical Korean kingdom name Goryeo.
 Goryeo was the shortened name officially adopted by Goguryeo in the 5th century and the name of its 10th-century successor state Goryeo.
 Visiting Arab and Persian merchants pronounced its name as "Korea".
 The modern name of Korea appears in the first Portuguese maps of 1568 by João vaz Dourado as Conrai and later in the late 16th century and early 17th century as Corea (Korea) in the maps of Teixeira Albernaz of 1630.

-The Kingdom of Goryeo became first known to Westerners when Afonso de Albuquerque conquered Malacca in 1511 and described the people who traded in this part of the world as the Gores.
+The Kingdom of Goryeo became first known to Europeans when Afonso de Albuquerque conquered Malacca in 1511 and described the people who traded in this part of the world as the Gores.
 Despite the coexistence of the spellings Corea and Korea in 19th-century publications, some Koreans believe that Imperial Japan intentionally standardized the spelling of Korea in order to make Japan appear first alphabetically during occupation.

 After Goryeo was replaced by the Kingdom of Joseon in 1392, Joseon became the official name for the entire territory, though it was not universally accepted.
 The new official name was derived from the ancient kingdom of Gojoseon.
 In 1897, King Gojong changed the country's official name from Joseon to the Korean Empire.
 The latter half of the Korean Empire's name Daehan derives from Samhan (Three Han), referring to the Three Kingdoms of Korea, not the ancient confederacies in the southern Korean Peninsula.
 However, the name Joseon was still widely used by Koreans to refer to their country, even though it was no longer the official name.
 Under Japanese rule, the two names Han and Joseon coexisted.

 Following the surrender of Japan, in 1945, the "Republic of Korea" was adopted as the legal English name for the new country.
 The Korean name Daehan Minguk is sometimes used by South Koreans as a metonym to refer to the Korean nation as a whole, rather than just the South Korean state.